djangodeployment/django-deployment-book/09-recovery1.rst

     - If the program, its configuration and its data are to be installed in a single directory, it should be a subdirectory of ``/srv``.

-    - If the program directories is going to be cleanly separated into executables, configuration, and data, the program should go to ``/opt`` (and the configuration to ``/etc/opt``, and the data to ``/var/opt``).
+    - If the program directories are going to be cleanly separated into executables, configuration, and data, the program should go to ``/opt`` (and the configuration to ``/etc/opt``, and the data to ``/var/opt``).
 This is what we have been doing with our Django